flutter/website/faq.md

 ### How big is the Flutter engine?

-In June 2017, we measured the size of a minimal Flutter app (no Material Design, just a single `Center` widget, built with `flutter build apk`), bundled and compressed as a release APK, to be approximately 6.7MB.
+In June 2017, we measured the size of a minimal Flutter app (no Material Components, just a single `Center` widget, built with `flutter build apk`), bundled and compressed as a release APK, to be approximately 6.7MB.